hanquanjushi/canary/README.md

 make
 ```

-We asume that the system has the right versions of llvm and Z3.
+Currently, we asume that the system has the right versions of LLVM and Z3.

 ## Using the Alias Analysis